 Drug interactions

 It is not recommended to take the drug simultaneously with tetracycline antibiotics and quinolone, since their absorption is reduced.
-If such a combination is still necessary, it is recommended to take these funds 2 hours before or 4-6 hours after taking Calcium-D3 Nikomed.
-The entire period of treatment, the patient must be under close medical supervision.
+If such a combination is still necessary, it is recommended to take these medications 2 hours before or 4-6 hours after taking Calcium-D3Nycomed.
+The patient must be under close medical supervision throughout the entire treatment period.

 Calcium absorption is reduced by glucocorticosteroids, so an increase in the dose of the supplement may be required.

-Calcium reduces absorption and reduces the effectiveness of levothyroxine, so the interval between their intake should be at least 4 hours.
-Bisphosphonates, if necessary, are recommended to be taken no later than 1 hour before taking Calcium-D3 Nikomed.
+Calcium reduces absorption and reduces the effectiveness of levothyroxine, so the interval between doses should be at least 4 hours.
+Bisphosphonates, if necessary, are recommended to be taken no later than 1 hour before taking Calcium-D3Nycomed.

-The risk of developing hypercalcemia increases with the simultaneous use of thiazide diuretics.
+The risk of developing hypercalcemia increases with simultaneous use of thiazide diuretics.
 In this case, it is necessary to regularly monitor the concentration of calcium in the blood serum.

 Terms and conditions of storage